Apple Cake Tartlets

 to make the apples

-- Peel and slice the apples, sprinkle with tablespoon of lemon juice.
+- Peel and slice the apples, sprinkle with tbsp of lemon juice.
 Simmer the apple slices in the water with sugar and lemon slices.
 Cook until just tender, don’t overcook as apple slices will become mushy.

 - Drain off any leftover liquid, cool and remove lemon slices.